You are here:Home1/Visit2/Access & Tips for Visiting

 An activity book is available for all children at the front desk to use as you explore the museum.

 Find Wicky the Wickham House Rat!
 On your visit keep your eyes peeled for Wicky, our resident rodent historian, in the galleries.
 If you spot Wicky, let our front desk staff know and win a prize!

-Spaces to take a break: Should you need a break, the museum has a number of quiet spaces you can visit, including the Wickham House Cellar and the Valentine Garden.
+Spaces to take a break: Should you need a break, the museum has a number of quiet spaces you can visit, including the Valentine Garden.

 The Valentine offers Spanishexhibition materials for our core exhibition This Is Richmond, Virginia, located at the entrance to the galleries.
 Tours in Spanish can be arranged with two weeks notice by email@example.com.

 American Sign Language interpretation for events and tours is available with two weeks notice by firstname.lastname@example.org.